(+34) 937 146 511

 Mounting:

-• Fix the hub with slip rings to the driving shaft
+Fix the hub with slip rings to the driving shaft.
+Install the brush holder in a stationary position and verify correct brush pressure.

 2. Clutches with Stationary Coil and RotorEmbrague electromagnético OLK